GianlucaGuarini/Tocca.js/README.md

 &lt;script src="path/to/Tocca.js"&gt;&lt;/script&gt;
 </pre>

-Indeed after the javascript file import you are able to catch all the new events:
+Once you have included Tocca.js you will be able to catch all the new events:

 <pre lang="javascript">
 elm.addeventListener('tap',function(e){});